kalisjoshua/kalisjoshua.me/content/resume.md

 I joined the Enterprise Architecture team to focus on their front-end user experience.
 However, shortly after joining the company (2 days) the Engineering Manager for their core services team gave notice and the company was not going to be hiring a replacement and needed someone to step into that role and with my experience I was a perfect fit.

-  * Restored a positive and productive team culture for two squads focused on the loans processing platform and APIs.
+  * Restored a positive and productive team culture focused on the loans processing platform.
-  * Facilitated discussions and negotiations with Confluent (Kafka) for an Event-driven Architecture pattern.
+  * Facilitated discussions and negotiations with Confluent for an Event-driven Architecture pattern.
   * Coordinated annual employee performance reviews.